cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-deliverdb-size.rst

-Note also that it is common for databases to have unused space that may not be immediately recovered for performance reasons (this is the case with Berkeley DB and Cyrus Skiplist) You can control the size by increasing the frequency at which it gets pruned.
+Note also that it is common for databases to have unused space that may not be immediately recovered for performance reasons (this is the case with Cyrus Skiplist) You can control the size by increasing the frequency at which it gets pruned.